 âI however anyone who suffered illness on board observed any poor cleaning or hygiene practices, they should contact us immediately as it should be possible to bring a successful claim for compensation.

 âI am pleased to hear that the Black Watch is undergoing an intensive cleaning and sanitation programme.
 If this is carried out properly, it should see the infection eradicated.Â It will be interesting to see what happens during the ships next voyageâ.

 Contact our Holiday Illness Claims Department

-If you or your loved ones have been ill on board this ship, contact us and speak directly with an experienced holiday illness solicitor to find out how much compensation you may be entitled to and to find out how we will help you to receive the maximum compensation you deserve.
+If you or your loved ones have been ill on board this ship, contact us and speak directly with an experienced holiday illness solicitor to find out how much compensation you may be entitled to and to find out how we will help you to receive your deserved holiday illness compensation.